andygeorge/containers/semaphore/README.md

 # semaphore

-This is based off the awesome [Ansible Semaphore](https://github.com/ansible-semaphore/semaphore/), and builds upon their existing Docker container by replacing the `apk`-managed Ansible installation with a `pip`-managed one, allowing for date Ansible installations.
+This is based off the awesome [Ansible Semaphore](https://github.com/ansible-semaphore/semaphore/), and builds upon their existing Docker container by replacing the `apk`-managed Ansible installation with a `pip`-managed one, allowing for up to date Ansible installations.

 ## Build